-The Grey Ghosts of Etosha: Sculpted by Dust, Etched by Time
+Grey Ghosts of Etosha: African Elephants Sculpted by Dust and Time

-Hour by hour, they led me deeper into the vast, open expanse until we reached the edge of the Etosha Pan—a blinding white void that stretched beyond the horizon.
-Here, where the earth cracks like old parchment and the sky swallows sound, ancient springs still bubbled beneath the surface.
+Hour by hour, they led me deeper into the vast, open expanse until we reached the edge of the Etosha Pan — a blinding white void that stretched beyond the horizon.
+Here, where the earth cracks like old parchment and the sky swallows sound, ancient springs still bubble beneath the surface.
 The bulls knew this well.
 Without hesitation, they approached, extending their trunks to drink from the life-giving source hidden beneath the salt.

 March of The Grey Ghosts | Bull Elephants